Mari Stull: Pre-State Department career

 Prior to 2003 she was an international lobbyist for the food and beverage industry.
 She spent five years working at the Inter-American Institute for Cooperation on Agriculture.
-From 1992 to 1994 she served as the acting director of Regulatory and Procedural Development at the Federal Crop Insurance Corporation of the US Department of Agriculture.
+From 1992 to 1994 she was the acting director of Regulatory and Procedural Development at the Federal Crop Insurance Corporation of the US Department of Agriculture.
 She represented the Grocery Manufacturers Association for number of years.

 She is the founder and former executive director of the Caribbean Agribusiness Association: Trinidad and Tobago.
 In 2003 she semi-retired from the lobbying industry and launched a career as a wine pundit.
-She served as the Wine Editor of the Alexandria Times.
-As a wine consultant she branded herself The Vino Vixen and ran a wine blog under that name, with her brother Kevin Dunleavy serving as CEO.
+She was the Wine Editor of the Alexandria Times.
+As a wine consultant she branded herself The Vino Vixen and ran a wine blog under that name, with her brother Kevin Dunleavy was CEO.
 She has claimed to have trademarked Vino Vixen.
 Although the blog was canceled folling her State Department controversy, the cached intro is still available online.